rouault/proj.4/docs/source/community/rfc/rfc-6.rst

 of the JSON file, horizontal, vertical or both components of the coordinates may be transformed.

-So, in its most simple invokation, the transformation is used like:
+So, in its most simple invocation, the transformation is used like:

 ::